Back to Studies

 Summary

-IMPAACT 2050 is a Phase IV study designed to characterize the pharmacokinetics and safety of long-acting injectable cabotegravir (CAB) and rilpivirine (RPV) used in a clinical care setting to treat women living with HIV-1 during pregnancy and postpartum.
+IMPAACT 2050 is a Phase IV study designed to characterize the pharmacokinetics of long-acting injectable cabotegravir (CAB) and rilpivirine (RPV) used in a clinical care setting to treat women living with HIV-1 during pregnancy and postpartum.
 Women will be followed during pregnancy and then together with their infants through six weeks postpartum.

 Loading study documents...